Stereopoly/Botball-2016/README.md

 * 4th Place Seeding at GCER
 * Top 16 Double Elimination
 * Best Robot Subsystem
-* NorCal Regional 1st Overall
+* 1st Place Overall at NorCal Regional

 ### Details
 We were the "seeding" sub-team that attended GCER, yet we also happened to build some highly dominant Double Elimination robots.